Roadside regeneration projects

 Power Street Loop, Melbourne

-Described as a 'working sculpture within a landscape' this Motorscapes project in CityLink's Power Street Loop will provide a new landmark in the heart of Melbourne's arts precinct, contributing to the cultural landscape of the area.
+Described as a 'working sculpture within a landscape' Habitat Filter has provided a new landmark in the heart of Melbourne's arts precinct, while contributing to the biodiversity of the local environment.

-The project began in early 2015 with a public competition calling for creative teams to come up with design elements and artistic solutions to breathe new life into the unused site.
-Melbourne-based designers Drysdale Myers and Dow won the competition with their design Habitat Filter and construction commenced in March 2016.
+The project began in early 2015 with a public competition calling for creative teams to come up with ideas to breathe new life into the unused site.
+Melbourne-based designers Drysdale Myers and Dow won the competition with their design Habitat Filter.

 M2 Macquarie Park, Sydney